lgabs/dialog/README.md

 - **indexing**: store knowledge in a "searchable" way into some store (in-memory or persistent).
 This is usually done with embeddings-based search, i.e., representing text with vectors.
 - **RAG Chain**: build a chain that takes the user query (question) in runtime, searches for relevant data in the index, and include them in the prompt passed to the LLM.

-With the chain created (or combination of chains), you can easly expose them as REST APIs with Langserve, and also monitor chain calls with Langsmith.
+With the chain created (or combination of chains), you can easly expose them as REST APIs with Langserve, and also monitor chain calls with Langsmith (check [this quickstart](https://docs.smith.langchain.com/hub/quickstart) and see the `.env.sample`).
 Both are parts of the Langchain's framework (more details [here](https://python.langchain.com/docs/get_started/introduction/#get-started)).

 ## Get Started